How to Get a New Agent Productive in Their First Week

 - Fewer properties, higher signal

-- Every listing must clearly justify its inclusion
+- Each listing should clearly justify its inclusion

 - Share the portfolio and set collaboration rules